Jac-Zac/My-home-config/README.md

 ### Problems ❌
 If you happen to run into some problems you can just open an issue, I'll try to solve it as soon as possible.
 Otherwise you can contact me by sending me an email.
 > It is not been tested for a bit.
-Therefore feedbacks are appreciated
+Therefore feedback are appreciated